Congratulations, you just scored an awesome new camera. Welcome to our annual guide to getting started with your new tool.

 2. Learn your shooting modes and take control

 Your new camera comes with a buttload of modes.
-I count at least six million different "scenes" under that setting on the mode dial on this Sony I'm currently fooling around with—foilage, kids & pets, fireworks, snow, miniature, hookers in unflattering light, etc. They are fun.
+I count at least six million different "scenes" modes on your typical camera—foilage, kids & pets, fireworks, snow, miniature, hookers in unflattering light, etc. They are fun.
 But if you really wanna learn to shoot, there are 4 notches on the dial you should pay attention to for photography: P, S (Tv on Canon), A (Av on Canon) and M: Program, Shutter priority, Aperture Priority, Manual.

 • Program mode is essentially an automatic mode that lets you have some control over some settings—like ISO sensitivity or whether to use flash.
 (Typically, in full auto, the camera locks all settings.)
 Start here, and play around.
 If you're outdoors, set the ISO low between 100 and 400.
 If you're indoors, set it high between 800-3200.

 • Shutter priority is semi-automatic.
 You pick the shutter speed, the camera picks the appropriate aperture setting for a proper exposure.
 Shutter priority is useful if you find your photos have motion blur after shooting in low light.
 Often cameras set shutter speeds too low in full-auto mode.
-To remedy this. switch to shutter priority mode and set the shutter speed at about 1/100.
+To remedy this, switch to shutter priority mode and set the shutter speed at about 1/100 minimum (the smaller the fraction, the less likely it will be that photos are blurry).
 Bump the ISO up so you're pics aren't underexposed.

 • Aperture priority is also semi-automatic.
 And guess what?
 You set the aperture, which dictates how much light comes into the camera.
 Do you want a nice, shallow depth-of-the-field with blurred background?
 Set a large aperture size (that's the lower number on the dial, like f/1.8).
 Are you in bright sunlight or want to catch the whole scene in focus?
 Set a low aperture size (higher numbers, like f/16).